Notes about / tips

 scares me.
 I would rather pay to get something packed adequately for 'safe

-transit' then get a 'box of parts').
-Consider, does the seller 'speak to'
+transit' than get a 'box of parts').

 take the time to actually 'sit down' to attentively listen to the entire tape,